 British Airways offers a companion certificate on the British Airways Visa Signature® Card.
 To earn the British Airways Travel Together Certificate, cardholders need to spend at least $30,000 on purchases using their card in a calendar year.

 The British Airways Travel Together Certificate renews each calendar year.
-Therefore, as long as you meet the eligible spending requirements, you can continue to enjoy this benefit each year you renew your account.
+Therefore, you can continue to enjoy this benefit each year you renew your account, provided you meet the eligible spending requirements.
 And you'll redeem the ticket on award travel, not paid fares.

-The British Airways companion certificate can be redeemed for travel in First, Business (Club World/Europe), Premium Economy, and Economy.
-As British Airways fuel surcharges can be quite hefty at times, redeeming your companion certificate for travel in premium cabins typically yields the most value.
-There is one caveat to this companion offer: Travel must originate and return in the United States.
+The British Airways companion certificate is redeemable for travel in First, Business (Club World/Europe), Premium Economy, and Economy classes.
+Due to the often significant fuel surcharges imposed by British Airways, using your companion certificate for premium cabin travel usually offers the best value.
+However, there is one caveat: travel must originate and end in the United States.

 - Earn 75,000 Avios after you spend $5,000 on purchases within the first three months of account opening.